osmandapp/docs/content/osmand/plugins/ski-maps.md

 | ![Advanced difficulty](/assets/images/plugins/ski-maps/4c_black_1.png) | Slopes of advanced difficulty |
 | ![Expert difficulty](/assets/images/plugins/ski-maps/5c_yellow_1.png) | Slopes of expert difficulty |

->**NOTE**: For more specific guidance on each piste difficulty type, see the [OSM Piste Map reference](/https://wiki.openstreetmap.org/wiki/Piste_Maps), and/or any other sources that consider also inclination, the presence of any obstacles and hazards.
+>**NOTE**: For more specific guidance on each piste difficulty type, see the [OSM piste difficulty reference](https://wiki.openstreetmap.org/wiki/Key:piste:difficulty), and/or any other sources that consider also inclination, the presence of any obstacles and hazards.

 &nbsp;&nbsp;&nbsp;&nbsp;

 ### Piste type

 Pistes differ by type.
-A type represents different characterstics for a piste to meet the requirements of different winter related activities: alpine skiing, classic skating, snowboarding, sled riding, backcountry skiing, ski touring, mogul skiing, night skiing, etc. Understanding the type of the piste on the map helps in selecting an optimal navigation type.
+A type represents different characterstics for a piste to meet the requirements of different winter related activities: alpine skiing, classic skating, snowboarding, sled riding, backcountry skiing, ski touring, mogul skiing, night skiing, etc. Understanding the [type of the piste](https://wiki.openstreetmap.org/wiki/Key:piste:type) on the map helps in building an optimal navigation route.

 **Downhill/alpine skiing piste** is used for the Ski navigation.
 This piste type has a direction, difficulty, and most often it is surrounded by the boundaries of the ski resort.
 When a downhill piste is selected for the Ski navigation, the direction of the piste is taken into consideration.
 And in case if the Departure and the Destination points are established opposite to the direction of the piste, the navigation goes along the nearest aerial way.